 By creating your hashtag and advertising it to guests, you’re encouraging them to share photos of your place on social media.

-It’s free and it helps you to connect with both travelers and people online alike, while incorporating them into your hotel’s story.
+It’s free and it helps you to connect with both travellers and people online alike, while incorporating them into your hotel’s story.

 Video is your friend